-Additionally, the production of festival flags can stimulate other sectors of the economy, such as advertising, tourism, and retail.
+estival flags can stimulate other sectors of the economy, such as advertising, tourism, and retail.
 Local businesses may benefit from increased foot traffic during festivals, as visitors are drawn to the colourful displays of flags adorning streets and buildings.
-This interconnected web of industries demonstrates the far-reaching impact that festival flags can have on a community's economic landscape.
+This interconnected web of industries demonstrates the far-reaching impact that festival flags can have on a community's economic landscape.10 Traditional Materials Used in Making Festival Flags

 Festival flags play a significant role in cultural celebrations around the world.
 However, the production of these flags raises environmental concerns due to the materials used and the processes involved.
 Many festival flags are made from non-biodegradable materials such as plastic, which can have a negative impact on the environment.
 The waste generated from the production and disposal of these flags can contribute to pollution and harm ecosystems.